hack4rva/rvahacks/knowledge-base/01-planning-strategy/communication-plan.md

 > **Hack for RVA is everywhere.**
 >
 > One hackathon.
-Multiple locations across Richmond.
+15+ locations across Richmond.
 >
-> Our main venue at the Science Museum of Virginia is joined by satellite hack spaces at:
+> Our main venue at the Science Museum of Virginia is joined by satellite hack spaces across the region:
-> - University of Richmond (24-hour access)
+> - **All-Night Venues:** University of Richmond & VCU (hack 'til dawn)
+> - **Coworking:** Common House, Startup Virginia, Gather, Circuit
-> - VCU (24-hour access)
+> - **Corporate:** Capital One, CoStar, and more
-> - [Additional locations]
+> - **Libraries:** Richmond Public Library branches
 >
-> Whether you're a night owl who wants to code until dawn or prefer structured hours, there's a space for you.
+> Whether you're a night owl who wants to code until dawn, prefer a coffee shop vibe, or want to work from your neighborhood—there's a space for you.
 >
 > Same challenges.
 Same community.
 Same mission.
 Just closer to you.